xturavaina/nacento-connector/README.md

 - **Search Engine:** OpenSearch 2.12

 > ⚠️ Other versions of Magento, PHP, or related services **have not been tested**.
-> Use in different environments at your own risk until broader compatibility is confirmed.
+> Use in different environments **at your own risk**, in fact, use it in general at your own risk.

 ---
 ## Prerequisite: Configure Remote Storage (S3/R2/MinIO)